What is a Fracture

 Symptoms of bone fractures?

 The signs and symptoms of a fracture vary according to which bone is affected, the patient’s age and general health, as well as the severity of the injury.
-However, they often include some of the following:
+However, a fracture may often show some or all of the following symptoms:

 • pain